pluginsGLPI/doc/source/carbon/types_of_impact.rst

 Antimony equivalent
 --------------------

-The antimony is a metaloid: it has properties of both metals and non-metals.
-It is used in life cycle assessment to assess the impact of tie extraction from the Earth crust of non biotic resources, like minerals and fossil fuels.
+Antimony is a metalloid: it has properties of both metals and non-metals.
+It is used in life cycle assessments to assess the impact of tie extraction from the Earth crust of non-biotic resources, like minerals and fossil fuels.

 Primary energy